Analysis: Google's Starline shows the potential and danger of 3D chat | ExBulletin

 The meeting with Starline felt like a face-to-face gathering, as long as the system was functioning properly, according to three sources.

-Texture, clothes … perfect, one said.
+“The texture, the clothes … were perfect,” said one.
 However, two sources reported that the image was pixelated as the other person moved around.

 Google declined to comment.